 - Last Update – date and time of the last update;

-- Customer – a customer, who requested the RMA;
+- Customer – a customer who requested the RMA;

-- Products – items included into RMA;
+- Products – items included in the RMA;

 - Store – appropriate store view;

 - Manager – a person responsible for the resolution;

 - Customer Comments – comments are displayed in this column if there are any.

 How to create a new RMA via backend

 To create a new RMA request from the backend, hit the “Create RMA from order” button.